In Japan, an onsen, or hot spring, is considered part of normal life.

 This is arguably the best-known onsen resort in Japan.

-What’s more, its water is said to be able to cure anything.
+What’s more, its water is said to cure anything.

-In the mountains of Gunma Prefecture, 1200 meters above sea level, is the town of Kusatsu.
+The town of Kusatsu is in the mountains of Gunma Prefecture, 1200 meters above sea level.

 Beppu Onsen

-Beppu in Kyushu, is known as one of the best places to go for an onsen in all of Japan.
+Beppu, in Kyushu, is known as one of the best places in Japan to go for an onsen.

-There are a lot of thermal waters, and visitors can choose from many different ways to bathe while they are there.
+There are many thermal waters, and visitors can choose from many different ways to bathe while they are there.

 This makes it stand out from other onsen resorts.